 We assign the desired edge length of an edge in $E_s$ equal to $l(u,v)/|E_s|$, where $l(u,v)$ is the desired edge length.
 In general, the number of subdivision nodes per edge should be a small constant $n_s$ (by default $n_s=1$), since the complexity of the algorithm increases as $n_s$ increases.
 Also, note that $n_s$ determines the number of bends per edge (no bends when $n_s=0$, one bend when $n_s=1$, and so on).
+Note that, the collision force does not follow any hard constraint, even after having a collision region edge crossings may happen.
+If existing edges introduce crossings, then we roll back to previous crossing-free coordinates.
 When a new node is added to the tree, a new edge also is added, with one of its endpoints already placed.
 To place the new node, we randomly sample a set of 100 nearby points at a distance equal to the desired edge length, trying to find a crossing-free position.
 If we cannot find such a suitable point, we gradually reduce the distance and repeat the search until we find a crossing free position.
 Once the new node has been placed, we subdivide its adjacent edge as described above.